Domestic Violence Perpetrator Programme

 Criminal justice based programme and voluntary community based programme.

-The voluntary community based programme is a 24 week programme where statutory sectors and Children’s Service can make a referral, self referrals are also accepted.
-To ensure the programme runs smoothly and safely, a risk assessment and management plan will be undertaken.
+The voluntary community based programme is a 26 week programme where statutory sectors and Children’s Service can make a referral, self referrals are also accepted.

 DMAT will work closely with all organisations and attend meetings to provide an update on the participates progress and commitment to change.